ultrakhaicraft/Employee-Expa-Connect/README.md

 ## Function list
--Suggest and discover place of interest, including interacting with map -Request friend and chat with other user
+-Suggest and discover place of interest, including interacting with map

+-Request friend and chat with other user

 -Planning and manage event

 -Manage personal itinerary

 -Interact with AI Chatbot

-## Installation Guide

 ## Credit
 -This project is a teamwork effort of four members, these will be included as git username